UKCloud/documentation/articles/azure/azs-how-create-scale-set.md

     - **Subnet** – This is a subnet within the selected virtual network.

+    - **NIC network security group** - The network security group contains security rules that allow or deny inbound network traffic to, or outbound network traffic from, the virtual machines in the scale set.

+    - **Public inbound ports** - Allow traffic on a subset of common inbound ports.

     ![Create scale set](images/azs-browser-create-scale-set.png)

 6. When you are done, click **Create**.